Biethi/documentation/cloudserver.md

   sudo nextcloud.enable-https lets-encrypt

 Just follow the on screen instructions and enter all required information.
 After all is set up the Apache server will be restarted.
 If this worked without errors a secure connection to Nextcloud should be possible.

+Just in case you get a email for renewing the certificate, this will be done automaticly by nextcloud.
+There should be a service `snap.nextcloud.renew-certs.service` which will take care of renewing your certificates automaticaly.

 ## The dynDNS daemon